fox32-arch/fox32/README.md

 ### Building

-Download the latest release or commit of [**fox32rom**](https://github.com/fox32-arch/fox32rom), and place the downloaded `fox32.rom` file into the root directory of this repo.
+Download the latest release or commit of [fox32rom](https://github.com/fox32-arch/fox32rom), and place the downloaded `fox32.rom` file into the root directory of this repo.
 Then simply run `make`.
 The resulting binary will be saved as `fox32`.
 Optionally you may build for a different target with `make TARGET=<target>`, see the Makefile for details.

 ### Usage

 The following arguments are valid:
 - `--disk <file>`: mount the specified file as a disk
-- `--rom <file>`: use the specified file as the boot ROM; if this argument is not specified then the embedded copy of **fox32rom** is used
+- `--rom <file>`: use the specified file as the boot ROM; defaults to embedded copy of fox32rom
+- `--memory <mib>`: specify the amount of memory in MiB; defaults to 64 MiB
 - `--debug`: print a disassembly of each instruction as it runs

-The most common use case is passing the [**fox32os**](https://github.com/fox32-arch/fox32os) disk image as the first disk: `./fox32 --disk fox32os.img`
+The most common use case is passing the [fox32os](https://github.com/fox32-arch/fox32os) disk image as the first disk: `./fox32 --disk fox32os.img`

 See [encoding.md](docs/encoding.md) and [cpu.md](docs/cpu.md) for information about the instruction set.